 Constructing history, particularly in the present day, is analogous to building a jigsaw puzzle from a pile of pieces with no box cover image to guide you.
 At first it can be very difficult, but the more you fit the seemingly random bits together, the more you restrict the possibilities of what the greater whole has to tell us.
 Even when you inevitably find that you are missing some pieces of information, you are not completely at a loss to understand what you are looking at.
 If you have all, or even a substantial part of the very distinctive Gateway Arch, you know this is a photography of St. Louis, and not New York City or the surface of the moon.
 You may not be sure when the photo was taken, or any number of other questionable details, but that does not mean that you are only left with questions and no answer.
 As I have frequently said, “History is always debatable, but not all ideas are equally valid.”

 One of the big problems I have with conspiracy theorists is the fact they do not respect history or the process by which it is constructed.
 Instead, they look for puzzle pieces that clearly do not belong, or they simply make them up, and say, “Look at that!
-I found a piece that clearly has the head from the Statue of Liberty on it, so maybe this really is a photo of New York,” or, “This piece looks like the surface of the moon to me, so how can we say that this photo was taken on the earth, let alone in St. Louis?”
-It’s very intellectually dishonest, but, sadly, it often works, because, “What is history?”
-“Who can really say?”
+I found a piece that has the head from the Statue of Liberty on it, so maybe this really is a photo of New York,” or, “This piece looks like the surface of the moon to me, so how can we say that this photo was taken on the earth, let alone in St. Louis?”
+Conspiracy theorists are extremely intellectually dishonest, but, sadly, they are often very affective.